 Summary

-In the first part of this series on Group B Strep in pregnancy, we covered what GBS is and what it means for mom and baby.
+In the first part of this series on group B strep in pregnancy, we covered what GBS is and what it means for mom and baby.
 We learned that it may be a good idea to be aware of GBS in your first trimester, rather than your third.

 As it turns out, if you plan ahead of time, you can reduce the risk of being colonized by GBS and create an action plan if you do have it.

-The standard GBS treatment
+The standard group B strep treatment

 Antibiotic treatment during labor is the standard method to protect your baby against early-onset GBS infection [1], [2].
 You will most likely be prescribed antibiotics during labor if: